 - Do any of your items conflict with each other or with what is listed for others?

 - Are things listed consistent with what you are good at such that you can be successful doing them and such that your organization is getting highest-and-best use from you and your talents?

-Ask each person in turn to read out-loud what is written for them and address the questions above.
-Discuss until clarity is achieved and then move on to the next person until everyone has had a turn.
+Ask each executive in turn to read outloud what is written for them and address the five questions above.
+Facilitate discussion until clarity is achieved and then move on to the next person until everyone has had a turn.

-Ask everyone to read carefully what is written under Best advice.
-For one executive, ask them to select one Best advice item and have them:
+Finally, ask them to read carefully to themselves what is written under Best Advice.
+Ask one executive to select one Best Advice item and invite her/him to: